Island Bites is a Puerto Rican cook with decades of experience in the kitchen. She's an expert in Latin American

 - With a scoop or your hands, form small balls (about 1 tbs each).
 Place in a cookie sheet about 1 inch apart.
 Bake in a pre-heated oven at 375ºF for 15 to 20 minutes or until completely baked (bottom must be golden but top must be pale).
-Let them cool at least 10 minutes.
+Let cool at least 10 minutes.

 - Press your thumb to make an indent in each cookie before baking them, and fill with any fruit jam.
 Guava paste is the favorite here in the Island.